VFPX/VFPXDeployment/.github/CONTRIBUTING.md

 4. Update major changes in _README.md_.
 4. Update _docs\Documentation.md_ on chages how to USE this tool.
 4. Update _docs\VFPXDeployment.md_  on chages how this tool WORKS.
-5. Describe the changes in the top of _docs\Change Log.md_.
+5. Describe the changes in the top of _docs\ChangeLog.md_.
 6. Run the VFPX Deployment tool to create the installation files by
     -   Invoking menu item  **Thor Tools -> Applications -> VFPX Project Deployment**
     -   Or executing ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```